-If you want to dig deeper into customizing Salesforce1 with Visualforce, and discover lots of best practices to use when designing your pages for Salesforce1, check out the Visualforce chapters of the Salesforce1 App Developer Guide.
+If you want to dig deeper into customizing the Salesforce app with Visualforce, and discover lots of best practices to use when designing your pages for the app, check out the Visualforce chapters of the Salesforce App Developer Guide.

-Visualforce Page Support in Salesforce1
+Visualforce Page Support in the Salesforce App

-Keep these considerations in mind when you're working with Visualforce pages in Salesforce1.
+Keep these considerations in mind when you're working with Visualforce pages in the Salesforce app.

-- Standard tabs, custom object tabs, and list views that are overridden with a Visualforce page aren't supported in Salesforce1.
-The Visualforce page is shown for full site users, but Salesforce1 users will see the default Salesforce1 page for the object.
-This restriction exists to maintain the Salesforce1 experience for objects. - You can also enable Visualforce pages for Salesforce1 through the metadata API by editing the isAvailableInTouch field on the ApexPage object. - The Salesforce Mobile Classic Ready checkbox on Visualforce Tab setup pages is for Salesforce Mobile Classic only and has no effect on Visualforce pages in the Salesforce1 apps.
+- Standard tabs, custom object tabs, and list views that are overridden with a Visualforce page aren't supported.
+The Visualforce page is shown for full site users, but Salesforce app users will see the default Salesforce page for the object.
+This restriction exists to maintain the Salesforce app experience for objects. - You can also enable Visualforce pages for the Salesforce app through the metadata API by editing the isAvailableInTouch field on the ApexPage object.

-CHAPTER 7

-Work Offline with the Salesforce1 Mobile App
+CHAPTER 7 Work Offline with the Salesforce App

-- Access Data in Salesforce1 While Offline - Create, Edit, and Delete Records in Salesforce1 While Online or Offline (Beta) - Data and UI Elements That Are Available When Salesforce1 is Offline - Enable Offline Access and Edit for Salesforce1
+- Access Data in the Salesforce App While Offline - Create, Edit, and Delete Records in the Salesforce App While Online or Offline (Beta) - Data and UI Elements That Are Available When the Salesforce App is Offline - Enable Offline Access and Edit for the Salesforce App

 Your mobile users' productivity doesn't have to stop when there's no connectivity.
-When you enable caching and Offline Edit for Salesforce1, users can keep working, unimpeded by a subway commute, FAA regulations, capricious cellular signals, or bunker-style buildings.
-Offline access is available for the Salesforce1 downloadable apps.
-The beta version of Offline Edit requires version 10.0 of the Salesforce1 for Android downloadable app or the Salesforce1 for iOS downloadable app.
+When you enable caching and Offline Edit, users can keep working, unimpeded by a subway commute, FAA regulations, capricious cellular signals, or bunker-style buildings.
+Offline access is available for Salesforce for Android and Salesforce for iOS.
+The beta version of Offline Edit requires version 10.0 of Salesforce for Android or Salesforce for iOS.

-Manage Salesforce1 caching and Offline Edit from Setup-enter Salesforce1 in the Quick Find box, then select Salesforce1 Offline.
+Manage caching and Offline Edit from Setup-enter Offline in the Quick Find box, then select Salesforce Offline.

-Access Data in Salesforce While Offline
+Access Data in the Salesforce App While Offline

-With caching in Salesforce1 enabled, your Salesforce1 downloadable app users can see important data when working offline or when the mobile app can't connect to Salesforce.
-Salesforce1 caches a set of a user's recently accessed records so they're available for viewing without a connection.
-And much of the data that a user accesses throughout a Salesforce1 session is also added to the cache.
+With caching in the Salesforce app enabled, your Salesforce for Android and Salesforce for iOS users can see important data when working offline or when the mobile app can't connect to Salesforce.
+The app caches a set of a user's recently accessed records so they're available for viewing without a connection.
+And much of the data that a user accesses throughout a Salesforce session is also added to the cache.
 Cached data is encrypted and stored in a secure, persistent data store.

-Caching in Salesforce1 is enabled the first time someone in your org installs one of the Salesforce1 downloadable apps.
+Caching in the Salesforce app is enabled the first time someone in your org installs Salesforce for Android and Salesforce for iOS.

 The contents of a user's cache determines the data that's accessible when the user's mobile device is offline.
-Let's look at how the cache is initially populated and then updated throughout a Salesforce1 session.
+Let's look at how the cache is initially populated and then updated throughout a Salesforce app session.

-- Note: A Salesforce1 session is the time between logging in to and out of the app.
-Putting the app in the background by switching away to a different app doesn't end a session. - When a user logs in to Salesforce1, the cache is empty.
+Note: A session is the time between logging in to and out of the app.
+Putting the app in the background by switching away to a different app doesn't end a session.

+- When a user logs in, the cache is empty.
 If the user's device goes offline with an empty cache, no Salesforce data is available. - Users can quickly populate the cache with a default set of most recently accessed records in two ways.
-Users can put Salesforce1 in the background by switching away to a different app or navigating to the device home screen to populate their cache.
-Or users can go to the Salesforce1 navigation menu, select Settings > Offline Cache > Cache Now.
+Users can put Salesforce in the background by switching away to a different app or navigating to the device home screen to populate their cache.
+Or users can go to the navigation menu, select Settings > Offline Cache > Cache Now.